microsoft/qsharp/katas/content/distinguishing_states/four_bell_states/solution.md

 | 2     | $\ket{\Psi^{+}} = \frac{1}{\sqrt{2}} \big (\ket{01} + \ket{10}\big)$        | $\ket{01}$      |
 | 3     | $\ket{\Psi^{-}} = \frac{1}{\sqrt{2}} \big (\ket{01} - \ket{10}\big)$        | $\ket{11}$      |

-These are the same four 2-qubit basis states we've seen in task Distinguish four basis states, though in different order compared to that task, so mapping the measurement results to the return values will differ slightly.
+These are the same four two-qubit basis states we've seen in the task "Distinguish Four Basis States", though in a different order compared to that task, so mapping the measurement results to the return values will differ slightly.

 @[solution]({
     "id": "distinguishing_states__four_bell_states_solution",